Sameeryadav12/Voice_Assistant/examples/README.md

 ## 📚 Usage

-These examples demonstrate different ways to use the Sigma Voice Assistant:
+These examples demonstrate different ways to use the Jarvis Voice Assistant:

 1. **Keyboard Mode** - Type commands instead of speaking
 2. **Demo Mode** - Automated demonstration of features